shannonlabumn/shannonlabumn.github.io/pastmembers.md

 ## Previous Undergraduates

+### Adalyn Pederson

+Adalyn is a sophomore studying chemical engineering with an interest in the environment.
+After working hard in the potato field, she has moved on to pursue opportunities in her major field of study.

 ### Adynn Stedillie

 Adynn is a Plant Science major with an interest in sustainable, international agriculture.
 Currently, they are an intern with the Grossman lab, working on cover crop - soil interactions.